Particle Dynamics Around the Black String: effective force

 One could compute the effective force related to the effective potential by:

 So:

 and

 In these results, the new constant of motion only appears in $F_{\rho}$ and has no effects on $F_{\theta}$.
 Also, the new constant of motion $J$ does not couple with the magnetic field.
-Eq.(\ref{(f-2)}) shows that for fixed positive $b$ and $l$ in $ \rho\geqslant 1.5$ the first and second sentences of $F_{\rho}$ are repulsive and the last two are attractive.
-So, the new constant of motion has attractive effect in all distances.
-For $ 0.5\leqslant \rho\leqslant 1.5$ the first sentences is repulsive.
-The effect of combination of these components is shown in Fig.\ref{rho1}.
-In addition, Fig.\ref{rho2} displays that in $\theta=\dfrac{\pi}{2}$ the attractive components of force are dominant in all distances, but for smaller $\theta$ the repulsive components are dominant in some distances.
-Fig.\ref{rho12} and Fig.\ref{rho22} illustrate how absence of magnetic terms impact on $F_{\rho}$.
+Eq.(\ref{(f-2)}) shows that for the fixed positive $b$ and $l_{z}$, and for distances $\rho\geqslant 1.5$, the first and the second terms in $F_{\rho}$ are positive.
+It indicates that $l_{z}$ plays a repulsive role in distances larger than $1.5$, while the third term, in which appeared the role of extra dimension, is always negative in all distances and indicates that the extra dimension has strengthened the attraction role in $F_{\rho}$.
+Moreover, the last term, which displays the second contribution of the magnetic field, is negative for $\rho\geqslant 0.5$.
+Overall, one can see that always in large distances, $l_{z}$ has a repulsive effect and $J$ has an attractive effect in $F_{\rho}$.
+In other words, $J$ can be considered as a source of "extra gravity".
+The combination effects of all terms of $F_{\rho}$ is shown in Fig.\ref{rho12} and Fig.\ref{rho1} in the absence and presence of the magnetic field.
+Fig.\ref{rho2} displays that in $\theta=\dfrac{\pi}{2}$ the attractive components of force are dominant in all distances, but for smaller $\theta$ the repulsive components are dominant in some distances.
+Fig.\ref{rho12} and Fig.\ref{rho22} illustrate how the absence of magnetic terms impact on $F_{\rho}$.
+At the horizon ($\rho=1$), the $F_{\rho}$ is equal to $-[(l_{z}-b)^{2}+1+J^{2}]$.
+So, the magnitude of $F_{\rho}$ at the horizon depends on the $b$, $l_{z}$ and $J$, but the result is always negative.
+Therefore, the massive particle at the horizon feels an attractive force along $\rho$, in both the presence and absence of the magnetic field (Fig.\ref{rho12} and Fig.\ref{rho1}).
+In large distances from the black string and in the absence of a magnetic field, $F_{\rho}$ tends to zero ($\rho\rightarrow\infty \Longrightarrow F_{\rho}\rightarrow 0$) and the massive particle does not feel any forces along $\rho$ (Fig.\ref{rho12}).
+However, in the presence of the magnetic field and in large distances, $F_{\rho} \rightarrow -b^{2}(2\rho-1)$ which is always attractive and only depends on the magnitude of the magnetic field (Fig.\ref{rho1}).
+Overall, in the defined situation, the interesting point is that increasing the magnitude of $J$, decreases the radial interval in which the $F_{\rho}$ is positive (repulsive radial force).
+For instance, for $l_{z}=4$ and $J \geqslant 2$ there is no area in which $F_{\rho} \geqslant 0$ ( Fig.\ref{rho12} and Fig.\ref{rho1}).